Scenario Planning

 Where the autonomy is today

 The first unit is no longer hypothetical.
-The observable artifacts as of May 2026: Claude Code routinely runs multi-hour autonomous coding sessions; Anthropic’s Computer Use lets an agent drive a desktop directly; Cursor (with Composer 2.5) and Windsurf (bundling Devin Cloud) sell agentic coding by the hour, not by the demo.
-Google demonstrated Antigravity 2.0 by having 93 sub-agents generate 2.6 billion tokens to build the core framework of an operating system in roughly 12 hours — theatre, yes, but the artifact existed.
+The observable artifacts as of mid-2026: Claude Code routinely runs multi-hour autonomous coding sessions; Anthropic’s Computer Use lets an agent drive a desktop directly; Cursor (with Composer 2.5) and Windsurf (bundling Devin Cloud) sell agentic coding by the hour, not by the demo.
+Google demonstrated Antigravity 2.0 by having 93 sub-agents generate 2.6 billion tokens to build the core framework of an operating system in roughly 12 hours: theatre, yes, but the artifact existed.
 Gemini Spark, announced at I/O on May 19, is a personal agent that runs cloud-side 24/7 even when the user’s device is off.
 Anthropic’s “Dreaming” feature gives models memory consolidation across long-running work.
 None of these tools clear the 8-hour undisturbed-work threshold reliably yet, but several can sustain hours of useful autonomous work in narrow domains.
 That was not true a year ago.

 The cost comparison